 The Advisory Board plays an important part in developing the Institute's public policy programs and in establishing a broad network of researchers and experts to contribute to the Institute's work.
 The inaugural meeting of the Advisory Board was held on 11 August 2016, with the Institute's programs being a major focus of discussion.

-Julien O'Connell is Pro-Chancellor of Australian Catholic University and Chair of the PM Glynn Institute Advisory Board after University in first line.
+Julien O'Connell is Pro-Chancellor of Australian Catholic University and Chair of the PM Glynn Institute Advisory Board.
 Following successful careers in insurance, accounting and risk management, he joined the Board of Mercy Health in 2005 and has served as Chairman since 2008.
 He is also the Chairman of the CEO Institute (Syndicates 3 & 4), which provides mentoring to CEOs and Chairs of member companies, and a Fellow of the Australian Institute of Company Directors.

 Pam Betts is Executive Director of the Catholic Education Office in the Archdiocese of Brisbane.
 She has over thirty years experience in Catholic education as a secondary teacher in both systemic and Religious Institute schools.
 She worked with the Catholic Education Commission and Edmund Rice Education Australia before her appointment to the role of Director Administrative Services and subsequent appointment as Executive Director Brisbane Catholic Education.